Sports in Minnesota: Soccer

 Minnesota United FC is a Major League Soccer team that was founded in 2010 as the NSC Minnesota Stars.
 In 2013, the club rebranded with a new crest and a new name, Minnesota United FC.
 In 2010 when the club was founded, it began to play in North American Soccer League in the second tier of US Soccer.
 In March 2015, MLS announced that Minnesota United had been awarded an expansion spot in MLS.
 The team continued to compete in the NASL until the 2017 season when Minnesota United began to compete in MLS.
 This marked the introduction of top division soccer to Minnesota since the Minnesota Kicks dissolved in 1981.
 Minnesota United currently plays its home games at Allianz Field in Saint Paul.
 Minnesota United is nicknamed "the Loons" after Minnesota's state bird, the common loon.
 The Wonderwall is Minnesota United’s supporters’ section, a standing room only area behind one of the goals.
 It is named after the Oasis song of the same name, which is sung after every home game win.
 Notable players for Minnesota United include Kevin Molino, Darwin Quintero, Osvaldo Alonso, Miguel Ibarra, Ethan Finlay, Emanuel Reynoso, Teemu Pukki, Robin Lod, Michael Boxall, Wil Trapp, Dayne St. Clair, Bongokuhle Hlongwane, Tani Oluwaseyi, Joesph Rosales, Kelvin Yeboah, and Joaquin Pereyra.
-Minnesota United has had two managers in its MLS run, that being Adrian Heath and Eric Ramsay.
+Minnesota United has had three managers in its MLS run, them being Adrian Heath, Eric Ramsay, and Cameron Knowles.

 The Thunder were a USL First Division team founded in 1992 as an amateur men's team, then joined the USL in 1994, and won the championship of what was then the A-League in 1999.
 Notable former players include Tony Sanneh and Manuel Lagos.

 The Minnesota Lightning were a W-League team founded in 2006.
 They also played at the National Sports Center.
 The team folded after the 2009 season.

 The newest addition to Minnesota sports, the Minnesota Aurora FC are a USL W League team founded in 2021 and began play in May 2022.